 While you can ask questions, to be sure that your pet is allowed to move in with you, have a look at the current pet policy of the village before you agree to anything.
 Pet policies should be included in the village agreement.

 Find out how they define a small dog or cat.
 Is it based on breed, height, or weight?
 As mentioned previously, if you have more than one pet, check that this is allowed too.
-Finally, another big question to find out about is whether you’re able to get a new pet if your current beloved animal passes away.
+Finally, another big question to find out is whether you’re able to get a new pet if your current beloved animal passes away.

 Assuming that you’re able to bring your furry friend with you when you move, there’ll be policies surrounding the pet’s behaviour.
 For example, there could be rules about dogs barking excessively, or cats needing to be kept inside throughout the evening.

 Dog owners will most likely want a retirement home that is close to walking paths or off-the-leash exercise parks.
-Choosing a place close to parks and bushland allows enjoyable time with your dog.
+Choosing a place close to parks and bushland allows an enjoyable time with your dog.
 Some villages will even have pathways within their perimeters for you to walk your dog.
 But, be sure to pick up after them.
-And hopefully there’ll be other dogs there that they can socialise with.
+And hopefully, there’ll be other dogs there that they can socialise with.
 It’s also a great way for you to meet people too.

 Walking and socialising your pet is one thing.
 But they will need to see a vet from time to time.
 It’s always a good idea when deciding on retirement villages to check if there’s a vet close by.
 And look up vet reviews in the area so that you choose one that is right for you and your pet.

 We all want our pets to be safe.
 Making friends with neighbours is a great way to ensure that your pet gets cared for if the unexpected happens to you and you end up in an emergency room.
-By making sure that your primary contacts are happy to look after your pets in an emergency means that the mangers will call them first.
+By making sure that your primary contacts are happy to look after your pets in an emergency means that the managers will call them first.
 That way, your pet will be safe and cared for.

-Finally, make sure that that your next of kin/ primary contacts can gain access to your home in emergency situations to look after your cat or dog.
+Finally, make sure that your next of kin/ primary contacts can gain access to your home in emergency situations to look after your cat or dog.